In the Dark (American TV series)

 In the Dark is an American crime drama television series, created by Corinne Kingsbury for The CW, which debuted as a mid-season entry during the 2018–19 television season.

 On January 30, 2018, The CW ordered the show to pilot, with Michael Showalter set to direct.
 In May 2018, the show received a series order.
 The series premiered on April 4, 2019.
 In April 2019, the series was renewed for a second season that premiered on April 16, 2020.
 In January 2020, The CW renewed the series for a third season which premiered on June 23, 2021.
 In February 2021, the series was renewed for a fourth season which premiered on June 6, 2022.
-In May 2022, it was announced that the fourth season will be its last.
+In May 2022, it was announced that the fourth season would be its last.
+The show ended its run on September 5, 2022.

 Premise

 An irreverent blind woman in her twenties, Murphy, drifts through life in a drunken haze.
 She has only two friends—Jess, her understanding roommate, and Tyson, a teenage drug-dealer who saved her from a violent mugging.
 Out for a walk with her guide dog, Pretzel, she stumbles upon a corpse that must be Tyson's, but it disappears before the police arrive.
 When they do not seem inclined to investigate, Murphy clings onto the only thing that can keep her together: figuring out what happened to her friend.
-She resolves to solve the murder herself, while also managing her colorful dating life and the job she hates at "Guiding Hope", a school run by her parents for training guide dogs.
-After falling for Max, who is secretly associated with the drug kingpin that employed Tyson, Murphy gets dragged into criminal activity.
+She resolves to solve the murder herself, while also managing her colorful dating life and the job she hates at Guiding Hope, a school run by her parents for training guide dogs.
+After falling for Max, who is secretly associated with the drug kingpin who employed Tyson, Murphy is dragged into criminal activity and, soon after, pulls friends and acquaintances with her into the criminal underworld.